Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 More about us

-10 thoughts on Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local
+10 thoughts on Best Itinerary for One Day in Barcelona – See the best of Barcelona in a day like a local

 1. Wow!
 That’s quite a lot of things to do and see.
 I think you would need a good sleep at the end of your day.
 I also think I would like much more than one day in Barcelona.
 It looks like such a beautiful city.
 I can see that Guadi was a very popular designer.
 How nice that his touches are all about the city.
 I love that they count the sticks at Pinchos.
 I’m afraid my bill would be quite high because I would want to try it all.
 Great itinerary.
 Now I want to go.